psu-epl/psu-epl.github.com/doc/equip/printer/3D-Printing-Checklist.md

 1. When your print is done, the managers will email you to let you know, and you can drop by and pick it up.

 # Getting Your Print on the Queue via Email (Users)
-Just send an email to lid@pdx.edu.
+Just send an email to epl+3D@pdx.edu.
 Include the following information:
 - Your name
-- STL file for your print (attached)
+- STL file for your print (attached) exported in mm
 - The material and machine you wanted printed out of / on
-- __The bounding box of the part with units! (so we get the size right)__
+- __The overall size allong one axis__
-- Any special requests
+- Any special requests (indicate if this is a sponsered project)

-# Adding a Print to the Queue Manually (Managers, Users with Supervision)
+# Adding a Print to the Queue (Managers)
-For each school year, there is a folder named "Queue" on the desktop in which we keep all print files.
-At the time of writing, this folder is named "Queue 2018-2019".
+For each term, there is a folder named "3D Prints" on the desktop in which we keep all print files.
+At the time of writing, this folder is named "Spring 2022 3D Prints".

 Create a folder with the name of the person requesting the print inside this queue folder.
-For instance, there is a folder named "Josh Goodroe" which contains all of the files that Josh Goodroe has printed during the 2018-2018 school year.
+For example, a folder named "David Bowie" should contain all of the files that David Bowie has had printed during the current term.

 Add the .stl file for the print to this folder.